Retention is king when it comes to membership sites.

 Support

-It’s not sexy, but no discussion about retention would be complete without talking about customer support.
-Good customer service can make all the difference when a member is having issues, and no matter how good your membership site is, having things in place for this is essential.
+It’s not snazzy, but no discussion about retention would be complete without talking about customer support.
+Good customer service can make all the difference when a member is having issues.
+No matter how good your membership site is, having things in place for this is essential!

-On-site messaging apps like Intercom, or live chat solutions like Live Chat are also good options for allowing members to quickly and easily get in touch with you (but make sure you give an idea of response time so an immediate response isn’t always expected!).
+On-site messaging apps like Intercom, or live chat solutions like Live Chat are also good options for allowing members to quickly and easily get in touch with you.
+Always make sure you give an idea of response time so an immediate response isn’t always expected!

 You can also easily create a simple page on your website with some FAQs and a contact form to get in touch with you.
 Contact Form 7 is a great free WordPress contact plugin for this.

-Hopefully this article has given you a few ideas of different things you can implement on your membership site to help your member retention.
+Hopefully this article has given you a few ideas of different things you can implement on your membership site.

-You may have noticed that there’s a lot of crossover, so onsite messaging apps like Intercom or Drift for example could be used for everything from onboarding to ongoing engagement and even customer support.
+You may have noticed that there’s a lot of crossover… So onsite messaging apps like Intercom could be used for everything from onboarding to ongoing engagement and even customer support.
 That makes them a great choice as far as I’m concerned – I’m a fan of mutli-tasking tools!

-How high tech your retention tools are though isn’t really important.
-What’s important is that you’re adding things that will improve your members experience, and it’s often easier to start simple and then make things more complex as your membership site grows and you get a better feel for what works for your members and their needs.
+How high tech your retention tools are isn’t really important.
+What’s important is that you’re adding things that will improve your members experience.
+It’s often easier to start simple and then make things more complex as your membership site grows.
+That way, you get a better feel for what works for your members and their needs.

 I’d love to hear any other tools you’ve used, or your experience with the options above – let me know in the free Membership Mastermind Facebook group.